 Motorcycle, Scooters, Mopeds, Motorized Cycles, and Motorized Bicycles

 With the rising cost of gas, the growing awareness of energy conservation and global warming, motorcycles, scooters, mopeds, motorized cycles, and motorized bicycles have all been gaining popularity as transportation alternatives.
-However, these different modes of transportation come with the differences, responsibilities, laws, age requirements and training requirements., are not obvious nor easy to navigate.
+However, these different modes of transportation come with the differences in laws, responsibilities, age requirements and training requirements., which are not obvious nor easy to navigate.

 The California Highway Patrol (CHP) defines motorcycles as, "a vehicle whose motor displaces more than 150 cubic centimeters (cc) [...] designed to travel on not more than three wheels in contact with the ground and weighs less than 1,500 pounds.
-But what many may not know is that Under this definition, mopeds could be defined as motorcycles because they can have engines of greater than 150cc.
-Mopeds can be , and be even more similar to a motorcycle, even legal on freeways, require similar driving skill training and motorcycle safety classes as well as the same M1 California driver license.
-A moped driver must have insurance , insurance and require basically the same and wear a motorcycle type of helmet to operate the moped legally.
-Mopeds can be both less than 150cc engines or 150cc engines and even larger, which adds to the complexity.
+But what many may not know is that under this definition, mopeds could be defined as motorcycles because they can have engines of greater than 150cc.

 If the moped has a smaller than 150cc engine it would be Then, we have to considered a moped, or a motor driven bicycle.
 Some mopeds also have bicycle-like pedals, but not all mopeds.